diffpy/diffpy.srfit/doc/devmanual/extending.rst

    :pyobject: BVSRestraint

-Note that the penalty scaling is optional (selected by the `scaled` flag) and additional scaling (the `prefactor`) may be applied.
+Note that the penalty scaling is optional (selected by the `scaled` flag) and uncertainty on the result (`sig`) may be applied.
 These two options are recommended with any custom ``Restraint``.

 The second part of a custom restraint is to allow it to be created from a